NARIKODANHRIDUL/PROJECT-SCHOOL-ADMINISTRATION-SYSTEM/README.md

 File used to store student details are student.dat and temp.dat (for deletion menu).

 #### STREAM OBJECTS:
 The stream objects used for ‘read’ and ‘write’ are f, f2 and file.

+---

+## SOURCE CODE
 ```
 #include<iostream>
 #include<fstream>